Opinion | Trump is counting on the Supreme Court to help him steal the election

-And that plan, it is becoming increasingly clear, has an endgame: Whatever else happens, whatever the actual results show, Donald Trump is counting on the Supreme Court to declare him the winner.
+And that plan, it is becoming increasingly clear, has an endgame: Whatever else happens, whatever the actual results show, President Trump is counting on the Supreme Court to declare him the winner.

 Which is why it’s particularly important to him that his nominee to fill the seat of the late Ruth Bader Ginsburg be confirmed as quickly as possible.

-You don’t have to take my word for it, because on Tuesday, both Trump and Vice President Mike Pence came right out and said it.
+You don’t have to take my word for it, because on Tuesday, both Trump and Vice President Pence came right out and said it.
 Here’s Trump talking to reporters at the White House:

 We need nine justices.
 You need that.
 With the unsolicited millions of ballots that they’re sending, it’s a scam, it’s a hoax, everybody knows that.
 And the Democrats know it better than anybody else.
 So you’re going to need nine justices up there, I think it’s going to be very important.
 Because what they’re doing is a hoax, with the ballots.